-No this is not about how much food, or how many calories or even about the flavor.
+This is not about how much food, or how many calories or even about the flavor.

-It is more along the lines of how many different foods do you eat in a 30 day period.
-As in how many different (seeds, nuts, fruit and vegetables) are on your plate each month.
-I thought I was doing fairly well, but when I completed my inventory, Man O Mister, was I surprised...and as a further note to clarify, meat, dairy and grain do not count.
-Not because they are not important, (because they are) but rather it is about the special nutrition that seeds, nuts, fruit and vegetables add to our overall health.
-Through our meals.
+It is more along the lines of how many different foods do you eat each week.
+As in how many different seeds, nuts, whole grains, fruits and vegetables, are on your plate each week.
+I thought I was doing fairly well, when I started out, but when I completed my first inventory, Man O Mister, was I surprised...and as a further note to clarify, meat and dairy do not count.
+Not because they are not important, (because they are) but rather it is about the special nutrition and fiber that seeds, nuts, fruits, vegetables along with whole grains add to our overall health.
+On our plates, served for our meals.

 If this was as simple as eating a potato prepared in my favorite way,